do-i-know-it/YggdrAshill.Nuadha/README.md

 ## Remarks

-Nuadha is a part of the framework of YggdrAshill.
+Nuadha is a part of YggdrAshill framework.
-We will produce other frameworks for YggdrAshill.
+Other frameworks will be produced soon for YggdrAshill.